Relationship Between Risk and Return in Mutual Fund

 3. Sharpe Ratio

-The Sharpe ratio measures the return of a mutual fund compared to its risk (measured by standard deviation).
-A higher Sharpe ratio suggests better risk-adjusted returns.
+The Sharpe ratio measures the excess return of a mutual fund over the risk-free rate per unit of risk (standard deviation).
+A higher Sharpe ratio indicates better risk-adjusted performance.

 4. Standard Deviation